Full Throttle

 Art.

-And even though I didn’t quite understand where it was all heading, I knew I had never felt more alive.
+I didn’t know where it was heading, but I’d never felt more alive.